 The Campbell’s Soup Foundation offers grants to nonprofit, tax-exempt organizations in locations where the company has plant facilities.
 Organizations do not have to be located in these communities to qualify for the grants, but they must serve these communities: Davis, Dixon, Sacramento, and Stockton, CA; Bloomfield and Norwalk, CT; Lakeland, FL; Downers Grove, IL; Maxton, NC; Camden and South Plainfield, NJ; Napoleon and Willard, OH; Denver and Downington, PA; Aiken, SC; Paris, TX; Richmond, UT; Everett, WA; Milwaukee, WI.
 The foundation focuseson relieving hunger and on childhood obesity.
 It also focuses on funding applicants who have an ongoing relationship and that make a positive impact on the youth living in Campbell's and Pepperidge Farm communities.
 There are two grant cycles each year: January – April and August – November, so check the website frequently for new announcements.

 The USDA Know Your Farmer, Know Your Food organization offers more than two dozen programs that can help communities build local and regional food systems.
 Some of these programs include helping farmers extend their growing seasons, assisting growers cooperatives looking to build or rebuild a food hub, helping farmers markets accept SNAP benefits, etc. The USDA offers a multitude of grants and programs that can help all types of individuals and organizations with agricultural production and food security programs.
-A good place to begin is at the USDA’s Grant, Loans, and Support webpage.
+A good place to begin is at the USDA’s Grants and Loans page.
 The USDA blog allows potential applicants to stay on top of the latest announcements and updates to its programs.